 … OR, DO I NEED TO GET AN IMPLANT TO REPLACE A MISSING MOLAR?

-When the missing tooth is toward the front of the smile, most people will replace it with a dental implant or other tooth replacement option.
+When the missing tooth is visible when smiling, most people will replace it with a dental implant or other tooth replacement option.

 However, when the missing tooth is a molar or toward the back, it can seem less important to do anything.
 The logic goes: “if no one can see it, it’s not as important as a missing tooth closer to the front.”

 Missing back teeth are common because the molars are the first adult teeth to erupt and unfortunately, often the first to be lost due to decay or fracture.
 And, as this post hopes to convey, the impact of a missing back tooth on your smile is equally as important in the long run as a front tooth.

 A missing back tooth compromises chewing function and initiates a cascading series of events over time:

 - Remaining teeth, gums, ligaments, joints and jaw muscles are affected.